 Digest: sha-512=\vdtholisticseo8nOJRJH6OWUDBPE=, unixsum=69

-The Digest HTTP Header Response Header can be seen above.
-In this article, the Digest HTTP Header Syntax, Directives, and Uses examples will be processed.
+The Digest HTTP Header Response Header is seen above.
+In the article, the Digest HTTP Header Syntax, Directives, and Uses examples will be processed.

 What is Digest HTTP Header?

 The Digest HTTP header is a response HTTP header that contains a small value created by a hash function from the entirety of the message.
 The Digest HTTP header is a response header that contains a hash of the resource that was requested.
 The Digest HTTP Header is calculated using the complete representation.
 Multiple digest values are conceivable for a single resource, as the representation is determined by the Content-Type and Content-Encoding.

 What is the Syntax of Digest HTTP Header?